airbytehq/airbyte/docs/access-management/sso.md

 Single Sign-On (SSO) allows you to enable logging into Airbyte using your existing Identity Provider (IdP) like Okta or Active Directory.

-SSO is available in Airbyte Enterprise and on Cloud with Teams.
+SSO is available in Airbyte Enterprise and on Cloud with the Teams add-on.
 [Talk to us](https://airbyte.com/company/talk-to-sales) to get started setting up SSO for your organization.

 ## Set up